Long read

 As the global Geo-data expert, Fugro specialises in comprehensive multi-scale hydrographic solutions.
 Its expertise encompasses a wide array of technology, including remote and autonomous underwater vehicles equipped with advanced sensors.
 In parallel, PlanBlue brings proficiency in advanced (hyperspectral) imaging and AI-driven data processing to the partnership, ensuring a well-rounded collaboration.

 The combined strengths of Fugro and PlanBlue promise to revolutionise habitat mapping, offering innovative solutions for environmental conservation and management.
-Through hyperspectral imaging, PlanBlue's technology enables the partnership to detect, for example, chlorophyll levels in seagrasses, facilitating rapid, accurate, and scalable assessments of plant health and the identification of areas requiring restoration.
+PlanBlue's technology uses hyperspectral imaging to quickly and accurately assess the health of seagrasses by detecting chlorophyll levels.
+This helps identify areas that need restoration.

-In this way, both Fugro and PlanBlue play pivotal roles in the collaboration, contributing their expertise equally for mutual benefit.
-The partnership aims to systematically study and document critical marine ecosystems, including seagrasses and corals, to enhance underwater mapping and modelling, thereby informing better decisions for ocean conservation and use.
+Fugro and PlanBlue both play important roles in working together, sharing their expertise for mutual benefit.
+The partnership will study and document important marine ecosystems like seagrasses and corals.
+This will help improve underwater mapping and modelling, leading to better decisions for ocean conservation and use.

 Waking up to the importance of seagrass